ata27/CH4_ISA_Box_Model/README.md

 The model will also allow you to have a look at the effects of changing emissions of Cl atoms.
 Cl atoms can remove methane from the atmosphere and have been proposed as a way of helping prevent methane increases in the future becoming dangerous (for climate!).

+At the moment, the code will allow you to ramp up emissions using a linear scaling factor.
+This could be useful for exploring what happens to methane if methane emissions increase -- or what happens to methane if CO emissions increase.
+It's quite fascinating actually.

 I will try to update the code as I go but note the license details below.

 # LICENSE